qknight/libnoise/README.md

 Usage
 -----

-see examples for details but in general:
+If you want to use this library, there are two ways of doing this (see examples for further details):

- 1. you need to supply the library `-lnoise` to the linker
+* Linker

- 2. the includes to the compile with `-I /usr/include/noise`
+** 1. you need to supply the library `-lnoise` to the linker ** 2. the includes to the compile with `-I /usr/include/noise`

-OR
+* CMake

-Use provided FindLibNoise.cmake
+** use the provided FindLibNoise.cmake

 A comment on performance
 ------------------------